Large Language Models Synergize with Automated Machine Learning: Method Details

 ZC proxies are an autoML technique that allows for the prediction of a fully trained neural network's performance with small computational expenses.
 In this study, we utilize four ZC proxies: \emph{flops}, \emph{params}, \emph{naswot}, and \emph{synflow}.
 The term \emph{flops} stands for Floating Point Operations Per Second, indicating the computational power of the network. \emph{Params} denotes the total number of parameters within the network, reflecting its complexity.
 Although \emph{flops} and \emph{params} are fundamental concepts within deep learning, they have been validated as powerful baseline ZC proxies \citep{krishnakumar2022bench}.

-\emph{naswot} \citet{mellor2021neural} leverages the overlap of activations between data points in untrained networks to derive a measure indicative of the network's future trained performance.
+\emph{naswot} \citep{mellor2021neural} leverages the overlap of activations between data points in untrained networks to derive a measure indicative of the network's future trained performance.
 This approach allows for rapid and efficient searching of powerful networks without the extensive computational costs typically associated with training each candidate network during the search process.
 Originally designed for network pruning, \emph{synflow} identifies sparse trainable subnetworks within untrained neural networks.
 The key principle of \emph{synflow} is to maintain a balance of synaptic strengths through the network, thus preserving the network's ability to be trained post-pruning.

-Except for \emph{params}, the ZC proxies require passing data to the models.
+All ZC proxies, except for \emph{params}, require data to be passed to the models for evaluation.
 To investigate the 3 ZC proxies' applicability with synthetic data, we first generate the program for producing synthetic data, then sample 50 versions of synthetic data based on different random seeds with a fixed shape of the data.
-We find the variations in the performance metrics reported by each proxy are minimal.
+We observe that performance variations reported by each proxy are minimal.
 Notably, \emph{synflow} exhibits the most significant variation, with a Mean Relative Deviation (MRD) of $0.76\%$, indicating the suitability of the ZC proxies for synthetic data.